AI Primer – Module 1

 • In healthcare: AI triages patients and follows up on appointments = hours saved daily.

-• Big lesson: AI frees up people to do what humans do best—relationship-building, decision-making, and creativity.
+• Big lesson: AI frees up people to do what humans do best: relationship-building, decision-making and creativity.

 Final Thought

-• You don’t need a big budget or IT team — AI is now built for businesses like yours.
+• You don’t need a big budget or IT team.
+AI is now built for businesses like yours.

-• AI isn’t the future—it’s your competitive edge today.
+• AI isn’t the future.
+It’s your competitive edge today.

 🔜 Next video: The AI Road Ahead.